Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid-namespaces/README.md

 ### EventGridSenderClient & EventGridReceiverClient

-`EventGridSenderClient` is used sending events to an Event Grid.
+`EventGridSenderClient` can be used for sending events to an Event Grid.
 You can initialize it as:

 ```js
 const eventGridSenderClient = new EventGridSenderClient(